MileHacker Logo

 Frequency

 Metro trains run every 5-10 minutes during peak hours.
-Bus frequencies vary; a few routes offer limited night service.
+Bus frequencies vary; a few routes have limited night service.

 Accessibility

 Newer metro stations offer elevators and wheelchair ramps.
-Older bus infrastructure might be less accessible for mobility challenges.
+Older bus infrastructure could be less accessible for mobility challenges.

 Efficient Navigation